 Fires are one of the most common major home emergencies, so a fire safety plan is one of the most important parts of your preparedness efforts.
-With preparation and practice you can survive a fire and return to normal more easily.
+Preparation increases your chances of surviving a fire and returning to normal.
 Practice your plans at least once per year and anytime something changes with your home or family.

 One of the most important pieces of safety equipment you can own is a working smoke detector.
 Treat all alarms as real until proven otherwise.
-If you smoke detector sounds, evacuate quickly.
-Entire houses can become involved in fire in minutes.
+If your smoke detector sounds, evacuate quickly.
+Entire houses can be consumed in fire within minutes.
 Plan for and practice evacuations.